aidanosulli/Automatic-Letter-Generation/README.md

 ## Goal
-To create a letter of acceptance for each accepted student on the Google Sheet; to select the correct template upon which to add all the necessary information, from the students full name, outstanding tuition balance, future mentor, etc; to automatically send all template documents to a specified folder; for the script to only make one folder per student.
+To create a letter of acceptance for each accepted student on the Google Sheet; to select the correct template upon which to add all the necessary information, inlcuding the students full name, tuition balance, future mentor, etc; to automatically move all template documents to a specified folder; for the script to only make one letter per student.

 ## Summary of Mini Project